 is a support group in the School of Law for LGBTQ and allied individuals.
 Out in Science, Technology, Engineering, and Mathematics (oSTEM

 ) is a national society dedicated to educating and fostering leadership for LGBTQA communities in the STEM fields.
 We have new group for Queer Students of Color (QSOC).
 Please smail email@example.com

 Is there a campus office for LGBTQIA+ students?

-Does KU have a full-time professional staff member who is employed to support LGBTQIA+ students and staff?
+Does KU have full-time professional staff employed to support LGBTQIA+ students and staff?